Workshop on Event-Based Vision - IROS 2025

 Time Speaker Topic/Title

-13:40pm–14:00pm Tobias Fischer Localizing Faster and Sooner: Adventures in Event Cameras and Spiking Neural Networks
+13:40pm–14:00pm Prof. Tobias Fischer Localizing Faster and Sooner: Adventures in Event Cameras and Spiking Neural Networks

 16:30pm–16:40pm Organizers Intro of Event-based SLAM Challenge: Background, Setup